Buying guide for roller skates

 Roller skates are made for fitness, normal skating or disco and dancing.
 This guide helps you choose the best roller skate suitable for your needs.

 See this video, where we quickly guide you through the most important things you need to know before you buy your first pair of roller skates.

 Video kræver cookiesAccepter alle cookies for at se videoen

-Some roller skates can be used for longer trips and transportation while others are well-suitable for dancing and disco.
+Some roller skates can be used for longer trips and transportation, while others are well-suited for dancing and disco.